-Schools say they depend on the funding to help pay for expensive services, such as physical therapy and speech therapy, to their special ed students, according to the survey by the Georgia Budget and Policy Institute.
+Schools say they depend on the funding to help pay for expensive services, such as physical therapy and speech therapy for voice disorders, to their special ed students, according to the survey by the Georgia Budget and Policy Institute.

 The Medicaid funds are not just for Georgia schools.
 It’s standard practice in most school districts nationally to rely on Medicaid funding to supplement other special education funding, according to the American Association of School Administrators (AASA).

 The federal government about 30 years ago allowed school districts to bill Medicaid to help offset their special education costs, which can be expensive.

 State schools have more than 118,000 children with disabilities in special education programs, GBPI reports.
 Some have visual or hearing impairments, while others have autism or developmental delays.
 Many have learning disabilities, speech impairments or other intellectual or physical disabilities.
 If your child needs a speech therapy, search for some online services like the ones at carefirstpt.com/speech-therapy-page/ for the right treatment.

 More than 100 of the state’s 180 school districts responded to the survey.
 Of those responding, two-thirds said they receive Medicaid money for their special ed programs.

 Claire Suggs, senior education policy analyst for GBPI, said this week that school systems “are deeply concerned about the potential cuts to the Medicaid program.”